ParthDesai/parthdesai.github.io/_posts/2020-05-14-blockchain-designing-101-2.md

 This is the second part of blockchain design 101 series.
 You can read first part [here](/articles/2020/05/08/blockchain-designing-101-1/).
 In this part, we are going to talk about some different blockchain designs and how they evolved.

 ## Proof-of-Work

 Proof of work blockchains gets their name on the fact node requires to do some work, in order to produce a block.
 So, more capable the node is more its probability to produce blocks.

 ### Block construction

 In Proof of work blockchain, To construct a valid block node need to find an answer to computational puzzle.
 This puzzle need to be such that finding answer require node to put some effort in terms of resource usage (for example memory, cpu or network) but still feasible enough and verifying if that answer is correct need to be quick and easy.
 Effort required to calculate the solution can be quantified in terms of some unit of difficulty.

 ### Fork selection

 A fork having most difficulty as sum of difficulties of all blocks contained can be seen as a fork chosen to extend by a set of nodes with the largest cumulative resources.
 So, a node is incentivized to select that fork to append new block, due to high probability of said block remaining canonical.

 ### Block finality

 Pure proof of work blockchain offer probabilistic finality, because there is always some probability however small, that block can become non-canonical once another fork overtakes fork containing that block.
-Probability of that happening is inversely proportion to amount of difficulty added on top of said block by building more blocks on top of that block, as more difficulties added on top less chance for a fork created at height less than block to overtake that block's fork.
+Probability of that happening is inversely proportion to amount of difficulty added on top of said block by building more blocks on top of that block, as more difficulties added on top less chance for a fork created at height less than block to overtake said block's fork.

+-----
 Pure proof of work blockchain offers probabilistic finality, because there is always some probability however small, that current best fork can be overtaken by some other fork due to producing more work.
 Probability of that happening is inversely proportional to difference in difficulty between those two fork.

------
 So, if users want to know if for all practical purpose block is finalized, they need to wait for the chain containing that block to extend such that above probability becomes miniscule.
 So, Users need to wait for the chain containing that block to extend depending upon finality assurance required.

 So, Users need to wait for chain to extend by number of blocks proportional to finality assurance required.